dream-sports-labs/rn-benchmarking/README.md

 1. Before running benchmarking on old architecture we need to make sure it's enabled.
 2. Open android/gradle.properties and make sure **newArchEnabled** is set to **false**.
 3. Run app using `yarn android`.
-4. The benchamrking numbers can be found under **ExternalDirectoryPath** of emulator storage.
+4. The benchmarking numbers can be found under **ExternalDirectoryPath** of emulator storage.
 5. The path will be **/storage/emulated/0/Android/data/com.benchamrking/files/oldarch.json**

 ### iOS: